FilBalza/FilBalza/README.md

 ---

-## 🎯 Interests
+## 🎯 Other Interests and Hobbies
-- Quantum-chemistry method development
-- ML-accelerated materials modeling
-- Surface science and heterogeneous catalysis
-- High-throughput workflows
-- Open-source scientific software
-- Teaching and mentoring in computational chemistry and Python
+- Teaching and mentoring, because explaining things is the best way to learn them
+- Quantum computing, learning how to correct qubits that refuse to behave
+- Competitive Pokémon, a mix of strategy, probabilities, and questionable life choices

 ---